Earth Notes: On edie Live and Utility Week Live (2017)Updated 2023-08-29 08:12 GMT.

 One of the more interesting stands to arm a contractor against the madding crowds with barriers and ramps and signs, oh my!, was Marwood's; more usually found at civil engineering events they received a good response today I am told.

-Oaklands Group had some particularly attractive brightly-coloured plastic barriers in various designs, some of which could be a useful addition to a school playground, where the eye-catching design might avert a collision well ahead of time.
+Oaklands Group had some particularly attractive brightly-coloured plastic barriers in various designs, some of which could be a useful addition to a school playground.
+The eye-catching design might avert a collision well ahead of time.

 When it comes to filing in the holes in the ground and making good, first you may be wanting to put come protective tapes or boards a few inches above your newly laid cables or pipes so that the numpty that starts digging randomly without a detector or a map stops before making a real (expensive and dangerous) mess.